 - 5) The serial number is located on the upper right corner of the back panel.
-When contacting an Authorized Service Center, use the serial number and model number. - 6) If the bath is supplied with a serial RS-232 interface, the interface cable attaches to the back of the bath at the connector labeled "RS-232". - 7) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable attaches to the back of the bath at the connector labeled "IEEE-488".
+The series is also stamped on this panel.
+When consulting with an Authorized Service Center, use the model number and the serial number. - 6) If the bath is supplied with a serial RS-232 interface, the interface cable is attached to the back of the bath at the connector labeled "Serial Port". - 7) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable is attached to the back of the bath at the connector labeled "IEEE". - 8) The mains out of range indicator is on (red) when the line voltage is low.
+See the Warnings in Section 1.2 for details.